dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1508: Sustainable land practices must be promoted.
+### T1508: Policies should promote community trusts and sustainability.

 |Support|
 |---|